mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

 https://play.golang.org/p/S2OpgftqzE2
 ### 7. What are the benefits of Go Module (reference its commands)?
        needs to update later
-- Concurrency:
-### 8.Explain Concurrency & when to use it?
+### 8.Explain Concurrency, when to use it and parallelism?
-    Dealing or runnig multiple functions at the same time or Concurrency is when two or more tasks  or func can start, run, and complete in overlapping time periods.
+__Dealing or runnig multiple functions at the same time__ Concurrency is when two or more tasks  or func can start, run, and complete their tasks in __overlapping time periods__.
 It doesn't necessarily mean they'll ever both be running at the same instant.
 For example, multitasking on a single-core machine.
+__It is used in server programming to response multiple requests at same time from various clients__ for eg:- getting data from multiple 1000 of clients and manipulating with data

-    Parallelism is when tasks literally run at the same time, e.g., on a multicore processor. independently executing of functions
+Parallelism is when tasks literally run at the same time, e.g., on a multicore processor. independently executing of functions or
-    or
 Doing more than one thing at a time.
 ### 9.How would you allow communication between goroutines in Go?
 A
 Ans:= its done through using channels
 Don't communicate by sharing memory(posix shared memory) share memory by communicating means a thread share same address space within a process so the data is shared among them but instead use message-passing between goroutines (green threads) via channels